pburkholder/vendoring-cookbook/README.md

 ```

 ## Solution 5: Vendor the gem into your cookbook
-This method first appeared here: https://sethvargo.com/using-gems-with-chef/
 The implementation entails installing the gem into your cookbook.
 In the Ruby world, this process is referred to as "vendoring a gem."

-For instance, to vendor the rest-client gem:
+For instance, to vendor the rest-client gem in your cookbook root:
 ```
 gem install --no-rdoc --no-ri --install-dir files/default/vendor --no-user-install rest-client
 ```